jordantseng/youtube-clone/README.md

 Youtube clone using youtube api v3.

 ### important
-Please aware that the times of youtube api request are limited.
-If you find the 403 error (unauthorized error) on your browser, the request limitation might be exceeded.
+Please aware that the request times of youtube api are limited.
+If you find the 403 error (unauthorized error) on the browser, the request limitation might be exceeded.

 ## Table of contents
 * [Screenshot](#screenshot)